-Erelzi is a prescription medication approved by the Food and Drug Administration (FDA) to treat psoriatic arthritis and moderate to severe chronic plaque psoriasis in adults.
-Erelzi may be referred to by its drug name, Etanercept-szzs.
+Erelzi is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat psoriatic arthritis and moderate to severe chronic plaque psoriasis in adults.
+Erelzi may be referred to by its drug name, etanercept-szzs.

 Erelzi is a biosimilar of Enbrel.
 As defined by the FDA, a biosimilar is a biological product that is approved based on a showing that it is highly similar to an already-approved biological product.

 How do I take it?

 Erelzi is administered as a subcutaneous injection once a week.

 Erelzi is available as a single-use, prefilled syringe or pen.

 The FDA-approved label for Erelzi lists common side effects including infections and injection site reactions.